 While Jack Veneno seems like a decent and moral man, considering that he is still kayfabing anybody who will listen, we must take his comment with the necessary grain of salt.

-Dominican newspapers now talk about the first match being a no-contest but they are also known to get the dates wrong attesting that the match was in ’83.
-According to Flair in his book, although the match was ruled a no-contest, they quickly rewarded the belt to Veneno for fear of the crowd reacting violently.
-Flair also mentions that he had no problem doing this, as long as he was able to get home safely.
-The title change was never acknowledged by the NWA.
+Dominican newspapers now talk about the first match being a no-contest, but they are also known to get the dates wrong, attesting that the match was in ’83.
+According to Flair, in his book, although the match was ruled a no-contest, they quickly rewarded the belt to Veneno for fear of the crowd reacting violently.
+Flair also mentions that he had no problem doing this, as long as he could get home safely.
+The NWA never acknowledged the title change.

 WATCH: Time expires while Ric Flair is pinned on the mat